blabla1337/skf-flask/skf/markdown/code_examples/django/12-code_example--X_Content_Type_Options_header--.md

-X-Content-Type-Options header
+# X-Content-Type-Options header
 -------

 ## Example:

-    '''
+    """
     In order to set the "X-Content-Type-Options" header you'll have to add the following code to the head of your application

-    For adding X-Content-Type-Options in every page we have to add a middleware

-    Make a middleware in yourapp/middleware.py
+    For adding X-Content-Type-Options in everypage we have to add a middleware Make a middleware in yourapp/middleware.py
-    '''
+    """

     class MyMiddleware: